jmalonda12/joshs-megr2156-portfolio/docs/assignments/A03/index.md

 ## 16. Mistakes and Adjustments

 One mistake I made during the modeling process was initially creating the wrong type of hole while working through the stress-concentration portion of the assignment.

 The hole was created along the axis of the cylindrical bar instead of representing the transverse-hole condition described by the stress-concentration reference.

 I recognized the mistake before using the geometry for additional FEA and removed the hole so that the original FEA model would remain unchanged.

-I then treated the pin-hole portion as a **Kₜ calculation** using the existing nominal FEA stress, which follows the assignment instruction not to rerun the FEA for the hole.
+I then treated the pin-hole portion as a **Kt calculation** using the existing nominal FEA stress, which follows the assignment instruction not to rerun the FEA for the hole.

 Another adjustment was making sure that the elastic modulus used in the parametric calculation matched the selected SolidWorks material.

-After selecting Aluminum 2219-T62, the elastic modulus was updated to approximately **10.44 × 10⁶ psi**, which caused the equation-driven bar length to update automatically.
+After selecting Aluminum 2219-T62, the elastic modulus was updated to approximately:

+**E = 10.44 × 10⁶ psi**

+This caused the equation-driven bar length to update automatically to approximately:

+**L = 36.90 in**

 ---

 ## 17. Engineering Lessons Learned

 This assignment helped me understand how analytical equations can be connected directly to a parametric CAD model.

 Instead of choosing a length manually, I was able to use the axial deflection equation to make the length respond automatically to changes in load, material properties, diameter, and allowable deflection.

 I also learned how FEA can be used to verify a hand calculation.

 For this simple axial-loading problem, the hand calculation and FEA results were almost identical, which helped show why analytical equations are useful for simple geometries and loading conditions.

 Another important lesson was that boundary conditions and load directions have a major effect on FEA results.
 The fixed support and tensile load had to be applied to the correct end faces and in the correct direction.

 I also learned that stress concentrations should be considered separately from the nominal stress because holes and other geometric features can increase the local stress.

 ---

 ## 18. Time Spent

-I spent approximately **6HOURS* working on this assignment.
+I spent approximately **7 HOURS** working on this assignment.

 This included time spent creating the cylindrical CAD model, setting up the SolidWorks equations, selecting the aluminum material, creating the FEA study, applying the fixture and tensile load, generating the mesh, running the simulation, checking the displacement and stress results, and completing the calculations and documentation.